 Skip to Content

 One of my very favorite ways to remember my travels is through the artful objects collected on my various trips.
-Learning to see objects as art has made souvenir shopping so much more interesting and now, one of my favorite elements of travel!
+Hitting thrift stores on vacation makes souvenir shopping so much more interesting!

 Denim for miles.
 Old denim and leather jackets are common in many flea markets.